pjdijxhoorn/milestone-project-2/readme.md

         The color test - [View](assets/validation/my-wcag-color-samples.pdf)

     -   #### Typography
-        The Font-family's used on the website are 'Aldrich', with as back-up sans-serif and 'Roboto Slab', with back-up serif.
-Aldrich is chosen for the menu-bar for its block/ bold typeface this gives it a Sporty look.
-Roboto Slab was chosen for its easily readability and modern style.
+        The Font-family's used on the website are 'Aldrich', and 'Roboto Slab' and as back-up sans-serif .
+        Aldrich is chosen for the menu-bar for its block/ bold typeface this gives it a sporty look.
+Roboto Slab for all the other content was chosen for its easily readability and modern style.

 -    ### Imagery